GigaSpaces-ProfessionalServices/xap-persist-training/README.md

 a.
 Go to https://dev.mysql.com/downloads/mysql and download aviable GA MySQL Community Server.<br />
 b.
 Extract it to: c:\mysql <br />
 c.
-Note: Make sure you shut down any prior existing mysqls in your system. <br />
+Make sure you shut down any prior existing mysqls in your system. <br />
 d.
 Open a command window <br />
 e.
 Navigate c:\mysql\bin: <br />